exploringtc/ToDoApp_final_app/PeachOS/README.md

-There are also save/load syscalls wired up on the kernel side (with a little XOR-obfuscated on-disk format), but we kept them out of the interactive REPL on purpose - the in-class demo stays focused on the add/list/remove syscall path.
-See CHANGES_FROM_NIBBLEBITS.txt for the full story.
+There are also save/load syscalls wired up on the kernel side (with a little XOR-obfuscated on-disk format), but we kept them out of the interactive REPL on purpose.
+We ran into coding and implementation issues.
+Basically a skill issue.

 building